Last Updated on May 15, 2023

 I have flown twice since going zero waste.
 Once for business and once to see family.
-I cringe when I think about the amount of trash used when flying.
-All of the little bottles, cans, and individual snack wrappers, etc.
+I cringe when I think about the amount of trash created on a plane… all of the little bottles, cans, and individual snack wrappers, etc.

 1. an empty water bottle